vdclab/vdclab-wiki/courses/BSC6459_Introduction_to_Bioinformatics.md

 {.is-info}

 ### Module 3 - Pairwise Alignment
+> Alignments are a powerful way to compare related DNA or protein sequences.
+They can be used to capture various facts about the sequences aligned, such as common evolutionary descent or common structural function.
+See good over all summary [HERE](https://www.ncbi.nlm.nih.gov/books/NBK464187/).
+{.is-info}
 **Module Objectives**

 -  Compare and contrast the different methods used to align two sequences
 - Evaluate the validity of an alignment
 - Perform sequence database searches and  interpret the results

-#### Test
-> Alignments are a powerful way to compare related DNA or protein sequences.
-They can be used to capture various facts about the sequences aligned, such as common evolutionary descent or common structural function.
-See good over all summary [HERE](https://www.ncbi.nlm.nih.gov/books/NBK464187/).
-{.is-info}

 > Similarity matrices are the simplest way to align two sequences.
-These are called [**DotPlots**](https://en.wikipedia.org/wiki/Dot_plot_(bioinformatics))
+These are called [**DotPlots**](https://en.wikipedia.org/wiki/Dot_plot_bioinformatics).
 {.is-info}
 - (/tools/analysis/SynMap)
 #### Test